walmartlabs/lumbar/docs/index.md

 Next, lets discuss the `modules` section of the *lumbar.json* file.
 This section lets you define logical groupings of code, static files, stylesheets, and templates (mustache / handlebars).

-A modules content is primarily defined by the `scripts`, `styles` and `static` fields which define arrays of resources that will be included within the module.
+A module's content is primarily defined by the `scripts`, `styles` and `static` fields which define arrays of resources that will be included within the module.
 For the `scripts` and `styles` entries all resources will be combined into a single script and single style file at build time. `static` resources will be copied to the build target on build.
 Each of these fields are optional and omitting a given field will prevent final output of that given file.

 #### Resources ####

 While left somewhat vague as plugins can provide their own definition of what a resource is, at the core level it is content that will be output in the resulting module.
 In general a resource is a file on the file system that may be transformed by plugins, but in some cases plugins define their own resources.
-The [module-map](plugins/module-map.md) plugin for example defines it's own resource type that outputs the collective routes and associated modules for the entire package.
+The [module-map](plugins/module-map.md) plugin for example defines its own resource type that outputs the collective routes and associated modules for the entire package.

 File resources can be a simple string with relative path and or an object that offers more granularity for the file.
 If it's a simple filename then an entry like, **init.js** would be appropriate.
 If additional requirements are needed such as limiting to specific platforms or scope then an object with the `src` field set to the relative path should be used, along with any plugin specific filter values.
 The